oakestra/addon-FLOps/image_builder_package/README.md

 This image does not only build the FL Learner image.
 It does the following:

-Note: The image runs a python module to be able to handle complex logic easier.
+NOTE: The image runs a python module to be able to handle complex logic easier.
 1. Clones the GitHub repo provided via its URL.
 2. Verifies if this repo is compatible.
     - Including checking necessary files.